tomosn/raster-map-projection/README.md

 raster-map-projection
 ==============
-raster-map-projection is a JavaScript library for projection of raster tiles using WebGL.
+raster-map-projection is a JavaScript library for on-the-fly map projection of raster tiles using WebGL.

 Supported map projections